DammyCodes-all/react-keeperapp/README.md

 # Keeper - Note-Taking Application

 A modern, responsive note-taking application built with React and Vite.
-This application allows users to create, edit, delete, and manage notes with an intuitive interface and advanced state management.
+This application allows users to create, edit, delete, and search through notes with an intuitive interface and advanced state management.

 **Live Demo**: [https://react-keeperapp.vercel.app/](https://react-keeperapp.vercel.app/)